Hillfoots RFC

 Hillfoots RFC is a Scottish rugby union club based in Tillicoultry, Clackmannanshire.
 The club plays its home games at the Public Park in Tillicoultry.

 The club runs two senior men's XVs (a 1st XV and an occasional 2nd XV (the Rams)), a senior women's team (the Vixens), and a veterans men's team (the Cast Tups).
-The club also run youths and junior squads from P1 to U16 age-groups, working closely with the local primary schools and the high school, Alva Academy.
+The club also run youths and junior squads from P1 to U18 age-groups, working closely with the local primary schools and the high school, Alva Academy.

-Hillfoots men's 1st XV currently play in the Caledonia League Division 1 and the Vixens play in Caledonia Midlands/East League 2.
+Hillfoots men's 1st XV currently play in the Caledonia League Division 1 and the Vixens play in Caledonia Midlands/East League Division 1.